 If you prefer using third-party products for lighting and sound, you may want to use a third-party case.
 The updated Gurmoir housing is the latest version of a product that’s worked well for a while.
 The new model gets a necessary redesign to take into account the updated positioning of the battery door and power/mode buttons.
 It doesn’t allow for use of the retractable fingers, but it does come with a set that can be mounted to the bottom of the case to connect any compatible mounting device of your choosing.

-The Media Mod is the foundation for GoPro’s new focus to make the Hero8 Black a better solution for not only capturing better video footage but getting better audio to go along with it.
+The Media Mod is the foundation for GoPro’s new focus to make the Hero9 Black and 8 Black as good with audio as they are with video.
 The biggest feature contained in the Media Mod is a built-in shotgun microphone with wind reduction in an unobtrusive form factor.
-It is a perfect accessory for when you need better audio in a compact, unobtrusive form-factor.
+It's the perfect accessory for when you need better audio in a compact, unobtrusive form-factor.

 The Media Mod also adds a number of connections for those that desire them, including two cold-shoe mounts, micro-HDMI, USB-C, and 3.5mm microphone port, eliminating the need for the previous necessary audio dongle.
 Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod and gives a convenient place to mount them.